OPMDG/opm-doc/general/common_problems.rst

 * check the nagios dispatcher logs

+* beware: ``debug=1`` in the dispatcher configuration file will make it stop at the first problem in the data.

 When the perfdata are being removed from the perfdata directory, you can move to the next item.